rdev32/Ravn-Challenge-V2-Renato/README.md

 4. Migration to the database can be done with the command `npx prisma migrate deploy`
 5. To get the models required for the application run `npx prisma generate`
 6. After doing the stepts above, run `npm run build`
+7. Create a `.env` file filling with the secret and port as in `.env.example`
-7. You can now start the application with `npm start`
+8. You can now start the application with `npm start`